jsmolka/hull/readme.md

 h = concave_hull(dataset, k)
 ```
 The dataset is a list of points in tuple form (x, y).
 The argument k is the number of nearest neighbours the algorithm is using internally.
-If the hull does not contain every point from the dataset the algorithm will call itself again with a higher k.
+If the hull does not contain every point from the dataset, the algorithm will call itself again with a higher k.

 Here are some examples:
 ![10_points.png](https://raw.githubusercontent.com/jsmolka/hull/master/pictures/10_points.png)